 - With a sharp mower blade, cut the grass to no more than two inches high.
 If you have a mower with a bag, definitely use the bag to catch the grass clippings.

-- If you don’t have a mower with a bag, the second step is to rake up the grass clippings.
-If you do have a bagged mower, skip to step 3.
+- The second step is to rake up the grass clippings.
+If you have a bagged mower, skip to step 3.

 - Use a core aerator to punch holes into the soil.
 Aeration allows the grass roots to absorb more water and nutrients, in addition to reducing soil compaction.
 Less compacted soil makes a more hospitable environment for new grass seedlings to take root.